Video shows bull elk charge onlookers in Colorado park - NewsBreak

 “You’d think it would be common knowledge not to approach these animals,” he says, “but you still have people doing that.”

-Locals like Kris Hazelton say it’s gotten worse in recent years, with more and more people flocking to the area to witness the fall rut.Caught on Camera: Mountain lion prowls through Niwot
+Locals like Kris Hazelton say it’s gotten worse in recent years, with more and more people flocking to the area to witness the fall rut.‘Please slow down’: Oklahoma City police asking motorists to slow their roll after driver caught going 138 mph

 “It feels like it’s escalated quite a bit,” she said, “and people seem to be ignoring the rules a lot more and getting closer and closer to the animals.”